gianniosgeorgios/Microprocessors-Laboratory/Lab3/README.md

 #### 3. Digital timer in LCD screen

 On `LCD` screen a timer is displayed in form `MM:SS ` When timer reaches the value `59:59` starts from beggining.
 Timer starts if `PB7` is pressed, and continues provided this.
 It stops if `PB0` is pressed.

+*All exercises were built in Assembly and C language*